jharris4/github-markdown-anchor-test/md/file.b.md

 [Link to file a second header](./file.a.md#this-is-the-second-header-for-file-a)

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

+and a little more content

 ## This is the second header for file b

-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
-And some more content down below
 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below

 And some more content down below